chevah/geck/docs/product/sales.rst

 Product Demo
 ============

-Please see the `DemoSession` wiki page for the demo session structure.

 Demo text template to use
 -------------------------

-The demo session content is similar to the documentation in that it is aimed at system administrators and other individuals involved.

-Please send your criteria of requirements so that we can better answer your questions in advance of the demo.
+Please send your criteria of requirements so that we can better answer your questions and prepare the session to meet all your requirements.

 For those involved in procurement, please contact the Sales team.